Yossel April 19, 1943: A Story of the Warsaw Ghetto Uprising

 Joe Kubert: Yossel April 19, 1943 - A Story of the Warsaw Ghetto Uprising, IBooks, 2003

-Joe Kubert’s graphic novel, Yossel: April 19, 1943 tells the experiences of Yossel, a 15 year old gifted illustrator, in Nazi-occupied Poland.
-As the story shifts between a concentration camp and the Warsaw ghetto, it also tells the story of an escape of Sonderkommando members from the camp.
-This illustration is a part of a description of the plan for escape, taking utensils in order to dig in the ground a hole for escape.
+Joe Kubert’s graphic novel Yossel: April 19, 1943 tells the experiences of Yossel, a 15-year-old gifted illustrator, in Nazi-occupied Poland.
+As the story shifts between a concentration camp and the Warsaw ghetto, it also tells the story of the escape of Sonderkommando members from the camp.
+This illustration is part of the description of a plan for escape by using various utensils such as spoons, knives, forks and can openers in order to dig a hole in the ground.

-This illustration is an indirect use of the historic footage, as it is a mimetic allusion of the footage, reenacting the gathering of remaining objects in camp by a camp prisoner, and the revealing of the number tattoo out from the striped prisoner uniform, yet not during liberation.
-By showing the number tattoo together with a pile of utensils, the image appropriates the historical footage for the creation of a symbolic image, stressing the absent and present victims of the Holocaust, as the pile represents the absent victims, and the tattooed hand symbolizes the survivers of the camps.
+It is also an indirect use of the historical footage of the Number Tattoo in the liberation footage from Auschwitz, as it bears a mimetic allusion to it by revealing the number tattoo covered by the striped prisoner uniform, yet not during liberation.
+By showing the number tattoo together with a pile of kitchen utensils the artist creates a multilayered symbolic image.
+As a composite of an allusion to the Number Tattoo footage and to the piles of orphaned objects discovered by the Soviets, the image is stressing the absent and present victims of the Holocaust, as the pile represents the absent victims, and the tattooed hand symbolises the survivors of the camps.